-- DMARC alignment failure: The “From” address in the email doesn’t match the domain that’s sending the email, which can happen if you’re using a third-party email service like Gmail or Outlook to send email on behalf of your domain.
+- DMARC alignment failure: The “From” address in the email doesn’t match the domain that’s sending the email, which can happen if you’re using a third-party email service like Gmail, Outlook, or Kinsta’s default transactional email service to send email on behalf of your domain.

 - Improper DMARC alignment mode: The “From” addresses match, but DMARC is not configured correctly.

 - Missing DKIM signature: The DKIM signature is a digital signature used to verify that an email was sent from the domain it claims to be from.
 If it’s missing or invalid, it can result in the DMARC fail message.

 It’s also possible that the error is due to missing DNS TXT records.
 TXT records are used to store text-based data in Domain Name Systems (DNSs).
 As we mentioned, DMARC policy uses two TXT records: SPF and DKIM.

 DMARC records are set at

 _dmarc.yourdomain.com TXT record, and it requires either SPF or DKIM – or better, both of them – to be set and passed verification, including a proper domain alignment with the sending server.

 How To Know Whether Your Email Failed DMARC